amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Onboarding/Line-Managers-Duties-For-New-Starters.md

 ### **Onboarding Checklist: Your Blueprint for Success**

 To ensure clarity and efficiency in this critical phase, we've curated an onboarding checklist.
 This comprehensive guide is designed to span the entirety of the onboarding journey.
-As line managers, create an individual version of this checklist for our new colleague and monitor its completion at every stage.
+'As line managers, we must create an individual  version of this checklist for our new colleague and monitor its completion.

 The checklist unfolds through five meticulously crafted phases: